 (5) In this section —

-“street” means a thoroughfare as defined in section 1.4 of the Local Government Act 1995;
+street means a thoroughfare as defined in section 1.4 of the Local Government Act 1995;

-“the Minister for Lands and Surveys” means the Minister of the Crown to whom the administration of the Land Act 1933 8 is for the time being committed by the Governor 7;
+the Minister for Lands and Surveys means the Minister of the Crown to whom the administration of the Land Act 1933 8 is for the time being committed by the Governor 7;

-“the Surveyor General” means the person for the time being holding or acting in the office of Surveyor General under section 173 of the Land Act 1933 8.
+the Surveyor General means the person for the time being holding or acting in the office of Surveyor General under section 173 of the Land Act 1933 8.

 [Section 8 amended by No. 14 of 1996 s.
 4.]